 An excellent example of Brand equities being developed due to Co branding was the recent tie up between BMW I8 and Louis Vuitton.
 BMW I8 was a concept car by BMW which was developed into a final product and was an ultra premium luxury car.
 Because it was ultra premium, Louis vuitton bags worth $20000 were given along with the BMW I8, thereby building brand equity for both – BMW for its ultimate product and its service of providing premium quality hand bags, Louis vuitton for the excellent quality of hand bags it gave.

-Some advantages to a co branding exercise include
+Some advantages to a co branding strategy exercise include

 - Shared resources